Infinity-operads and Day convolution in Goodwillie calculus

-When, in addition, $\cat{C}$ and $\cat{D}$ are each the $\infty$-category of pointed spaces or spectra, the stabilizations are just $\spectra$, the $\infty$-category of spectra.
+When $\cat{C}$ and $\cat{D}$ are each the $\infty$-category of pointed spaces or spectra, these stabilizations are both $\spectra$, the $\infty$-category of spectra.
 If $F$ preserves filtered colimits, the resulting symmetric multilinear functor $\spectra^n \times \spectra^{op} \to \spectra$ is determined by its value on the sphere spectrum in each variable.
-This value recovers the spectrum with $\Sigma_n$-action that is usually referred to as the \ord{$n$} derivative of the functor $F$ in this case.
+This value recovers the spectrum with $\Sigma_n$-action that is usually referred to as the \ord{$n$} derivative of the functor $F$.
 To simplify this introduction we suppress the dependence of the derivative on other variables in what follows.
 More explicit statements in the case of general $\cat{C}$ and $\cat{D}$ can be found in the main body of the paper.

 Our philosophy is to start by focusing on functors $F: \cat{C} \to \spectra$.
-Let $\cat{F}_{\cat{C}}$ denote the $\infty$-category of those functors of this type that are reduced (i.e. $F(*) \homeq *$) and preserve filtered colimits.
-The construction of the \ord{$n$} derivative can then itself be viewed as a functor
+Let $\cat{F}_{\cat{C}}$ denote the $\infty$-category of those functors of this type that are reduced (i.e. $F(*) \homeq *$) and finitary (preserve filtered colimits).
+The construction of the \ord{$n$} derivative can then be viewed as a functor